tsynode/pricing-agent/README.md

 # Pricing Agent

-A pricing compliance agent built with Strands Agents SDK and Streamlit, powered by Claude 3.7 Sonnet.
+A pricing compliance agent built with Strands Agents SDK and Streamlit, powered by Claude 3 Haiku.

 ## Overview